 In theory, more processors imply greater performance.
-In practice, however, distributing business applications, and hence business objects, across multiple processors is far more difficult and involved than implied by the graphics.
+In practice, however, distributing business applications, and hence business objects, across multiple processors is more involved than implied by the graphics.
 Business objects designed for a two-tier architecture may perform poorly when moved to a 3-tier architecture.

 What causes reality to fall short of theory?
 The largest impediment is the overhead caused by communication between layers residing on different processors.
-Techniques are available to reduce this overhead but they are best discussed in articles dedicated to this topic.
+Techniques such as DCOM and .NET remoting are available to reduce this overhead but they are best discussed in articles dedicated to these topics.
 The important point to be made is that a business object's design must anticipate communication across process boundaries and utilize one of the available techniques to minimize the performance impact.
 Later, when code samples are discussed, the techniques used in code generated by Visible Developer will be pointed out.